JuthyNadi-a/React-Pokedex/README.md

 ## Features

-- Fetch all pokemons fromthe api
+- Fetch all pokemons from the api
 - search by name
+- Onclick shows the details of the selected pokemon